• Skip to primary navigation

 Parts of a Butterfly Valve

 Butterfly valves are composed of the body, disk, operator, and seat.
-They come in different designs considering that some have lugs, flanged ends, or wafer style configuration.
-This type of valve usually has welded ends and are sometimes designed in the square-type or rectangular design.
+They come in different designs considering that some have lugs, flanged ends, or wafer-style configurations.
+This type of valve usually has welded ends and is sometimes designed in the square-type or rectangular design.
 Every part of the butterfly valve plays a significant role during operations.
 They are not known for their tight-shut feature if it wasn’t for their resilient parts working hand in hand.

 Disk